kaungmyat128/devops_coursework/Use_Case_Description.md

 Primary Task.

 <b> Preconditions </b> <br>
-We need to produce top N populated countries population report in the world that contains each country information and Capital City Name of each country.
-Database contains 'Country' table and 'City' table.
+We need to produce top N populated countries population report that contains each country information and Capital City Name of each country.
+Available resource is world database that contains city and country tables.

 <b> Success End Condition </b><br>
 Exactly N number of Countries will be returned.
 The report should display top N most populated Countries